 Q.What makes Wehlers different?

 As for the circular economy, it starts with the design as I’ve previously explained, we then try to source the materials locally, and finally, we will manufacture our item by using as many recycled items as possible.
 When we go to market, we incentify the retailer to accept back our items by giving them better pricing on our furniture.
-Once the end user comes back with an item, we offer a discount jointly with the retailer for the purchase of a new furniture.
+Once the end user comes back with an item, we offer a discount jointly with the retailer for the purchase of a new furniture that you can combine with a nice and modern wall clock.

 Q. Do you make your furniture out of 100% recycled material?

-We use iron or steel which is one of the most recycled materials in the world and it does not degrade during recycling.
+We use iron or steel which is one of the most recycled materials in the world and it does not degrade during recycling, to find more designs, visit this website.
 And then we use foam to create the seating and it is almost completely made out of recycled foam when we get them.
 However, we also use a layer of new foam on the top in order to get the right level of quality and sitting comfort.
 But all the foam that we bring out to the world is accepted back to make new foam.
 The same thing goes with the textile.
 The textile suppliers provide new textile to make the furniture looks completely new.
 When we take the textile, it will be used to make solid textile boards.
 Out of those boards, we are able to make some tables and bookcases.

 Q. Does Wehlers do all the recycling process?